Reducing the Impact of Heat Stress Using Synbiotics

 The immune response may also be altered as a result of heat stress (Padgett and Glaser, 2003), affecting the immune system’s capacity to cope with environmental challenges.
 Changes to the immune system due to heat stress may lead to a reduction in weight of the lymphoid organs, less antibodies circulating in the blood (Felver-Gant et al., 2012), and depression of macrophage phagocytosis activity (Niu et al., 2009).
 These changes may interfere with the cascade of effects that are triggered when the immune system is presented with an antigen, consequently increasing susceptibility to different pathologies.
 Important anatomical changes may occur as a consequence of corticosteroids and other substances produced in response to high environmental temperatures.
 One of these changes is damage to the enteric epithelial surface, which, in extreme cases, may be destroyed, exposing the underlying layers to the gut contents, and reducing the digestion and absorption capacity of the gut (Dokladny et al., 2015).

 Synbiotics are scientifically developed additives that include both prebiotics and probiotics.
 Probiotics are live bacteria with beneficial activity for the host.
-Prebiotics are complex indigestible fiber molecules that offer nutrients for live microorganisms (in this case, the bacteria in the prebiotic).
+Prebiotics are complex indigestible fiber molecules that offer nutrients for live microorganisms (in this case, the bacteria in the probiotic).
 Probiotics and prebiotics together have demonstrated a synergistic effect, improving the benefits of beneficial bacteria (Gmeiner et al., 2000), such as the modulation of interleukin secretion, which triggers anti-inflammatory processes (Otte and Podolsky, 2004), the production of protective cytokines leading to a delay of the natural enterocyte cell apoptosis process, and enhancing epithelial cell regeneration (Rakoff-Nahoum et al., 2004).

 Figure 1.
 Weekly body weight (g) over the duration of the trial